Klammertime/P4-Website-Optimization/README.md

 #### src/views/js/main.js
 * minify js
 * replace html event handler attribue with event listener
-* use requestAnimationFrame(updatePositions) per instructed here: [html5rocks](http://www.html5rocks.com/en/tutorials/speed/animations/
+* use requestAnimationFrame(updatePositions) as instructed here: [html5rocks](http://www.html5rocks.com/en/tutorials/speed/animations/)
 * to change pizza sizes, replace the the pizza images instead of changing their widths.
 Batch style changes of new image and div width change
 * changed all usage of querySelector and querySelectorAll to either getElementsByClassName or getElementById if possible since these are live node lists and faster.
 * declared the pizzasDiv variable outside of loop so the function only makes one DOM call: var pizzasDiv = document.getElementById("randomPizzas");
 * moved DOM call, movingPizzas, outside the for statement and saved it into a local variable var movingPizzas = document.getElementById("movingPizzas1");
-* Added 'use strict';
+* [Invoked strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) by adding 'use strict'; at the top of the file.
 * reduce background pizzas from 199 to 24 since most you do not see

 #### src/views/css/style.css